Coherent-All-Sky-Monitor/CAsMan/README.md

 ### Connection Rules

-- **🔒 Sequence Enforcement**: Parts must connect in order: `ANT → LNA → COAX1 → COAX2 → BACBOARD → SNAP`
+- **🔒 Sequence Enforcement**: Parts must connect in order: `ANT → LNA → COAXSHORT → COAXLONG → BACBOARD → SNAP`
 - **🔒 Directionality**: ANTENNA parts can only be sources, SNAP parts can only be targets
 - **🔒 No Duplicates**: Each part can have only one outgoing and one incoming connection
 - **🔒 Part Validation**: All parts validated against database and SNAP mapping files